durgeshak19/Flappy-Bird/README.md

-#Flappy Bird
+ # Flappy Bird

  A clone of Flappy Bird
+ [press spacebar to jump]
  Hosted at : https://flappy-bird-v1.surge.sh